 On the 20th of February 2020, the Institute of Post-Graduate Studies in conjunction with the Student Welfare Department successfully held an orientation programme for new post-graduate students at the IDE Lecture Theatre.
 The programme was officially opened by the Pro-Vice Chancellor, Academic, Professor T.H.
 Gadaga.
-Other speakers included the: the Directors, IPGS and Academic; the Dean APPRECIATION of Student Affairs; the Librarian; the Coordinator, IPGS; the Senior Assistant Bursar, Student Affairs The Institute of Post-Graduate Studies wishes and the Post Graduate representative to the Senate. to express sincere gratitude to Mrs S Shongwe-The programme was attended by new post-graduate students and Heads of Department offering Post- Resource Office and to Mr Senzo Dlamini who has Graduate Programmes as key stakeholders.
+Other speakers included the: the Directors, IPGS and Academic; the Dean of Student Affairs; the Librarian; the Coordinator, IPGS; the Senior Assistant Bursar, Student Affairs and the Post Graduate representative to the Senate.
+The programme was attended by new post-graduate students and Heads of Department offering Post-Graduate Programmes as key stakeholders.